 - Clubs and organizations wishing to use the dining halls for solicitation must obtain approval from the dining hall manager at least 48 hours in advance of the activity.
 Advertising and publicity within the dining halls must be approved and located according to building policies.
 For more information on advertising contact the dining hall manager.

-- Clubs and organizations wishing to hold a raffle, bingo, lottery, or similar game of chance must receive permission to do so from the Dean of Student Wellbeing or designee.
+- Clubs and organizations wishing to hold a raffle, bingo, lottery, or similar game of chance must receive permission to do so from the Dean of Student Experience or designee.
 Prizes of alcohol or other prizes deemed to be inappropriate will be prohibited.
 Raffles, lotteries, bingo, etc. are subject to local, state, and federal laws.

 - Clubs and organizations must abide by all University policies.